Request an Elder Law Consultation

 -The individual’s mental disabilities

 In many instances, nursing home residents are unable to act on their own behalf, have unwilling or uncooperative family members or do not have an agent with authority to act on their behalf appointed under a Power of Attorney.

 To make matters worse, many residents also lack the support to tackle the arduous task of applying for Medicaid benefits.
 As a result, these residents may be subject to discharge from the healthcare facility for failure to pay or even civil litigation for the collection of the balance due.
 This results in a lose-lose situation for the resident and the facility:

 -The disabled or elderly person who needs nursing home care fails to receive it

 -The healthcare facility provides services and care for which they’re not paid

 Instead of being faced with a moral dilemma, the Mental Hygiene Law allows facilities to file for guardianship for their residents who are incapacitated.
 Cona Elder Law successfully helps healthcare facilities secure government benefits and medical insurance on behalf of their residents.

-Our experienced team of attorneys will work closely with your facility to guide you through the process of petitioning the court for guardianship.
+Our experienced team of attorneys in New York will work closely with your facility to guide you through the process of petitioning the court for guardianship.
 In the end, we’ll use our expertise to help you do what’s right for your resident and what's best for your facility.